20 Brunei Pictures That Will Make You Want To Travel

 You can see these intricate walkways at the Ali Saifuddien mosque.

-The chandeliers in the entryway are super fancy.
+The chandeliers in the entryway are ultra fancy.

 This mosque shows up on all the fridge magnets and other souvenirs in Brunei.